BardiaMojra/dlo/README.md

   twist on DLO:\@ omega shape, s shape, u shape, circle shape, ellipse shape, spiral.
 - Clamped end low, DLO on table and 3D, with a twist: same shapes.
-- Clamped end low, DLO angles at 30 degrees and 3D, without twist.
+- Clamped end low, DLO angles at 30 degrees and 3D, without a twist.
-- Clamped end low, DLO angles at 45 degrees and 3D, without wist.
+- Clamped end low, DLO angles at 45 degrees and 3D, without a twist.
-- Clamped end low, DLO angles at 60 degrees and 3D, without twist.
+- Clamped end low, DLO angles at 60 degrees and 3D, without a twist.
-- Clamped end low, DLO angles at 75 degrees and 3D, without twist.
+- Clamped end low, DLO angles at 75 degrees and 3D, without a twist.
-- Clamped end low, DLO angles at 90 degrees and 3D, without twist.
+- Clamped end low, DLO angles at 90 degrees and 3D, without a twist.
-- Clamped end low, DLO angles at 30 degrees and 3D, with twist.
+- Clamped end low, DLO angles at 30 degrees and 3D, with a twist.
-- Clamped end low, DLO angles at 45 degrees and 3D, with twist.
+- Clamped end low, DLO angles at 45 degrees and 3D, with a twist.
-- Clamped end low, DLO angles at 60 degrees and 3D, with twist.
+- Clamped end low, DLO angles at 60 degrees and 3D, with a twist.
-- Clamped end low, DLO angles at 75 degrees and 3D, with twist.
+- Clamped end low, DLO angles at 75 degrees and 3D, with a twist.
-- Clamped end low, DLO angles at 90 degrees and 3D, with twist.
+- Clamped end low, DLO angles at 90 degrees and 3D, with a twist.

 ## DLOs and Cables